Godsmith/trainfinity3/README.md

 - expand building area
 - different prices and production rate for different goods
 - cities consume only OTHER cities' mail
-- refactoring: fix so that Game does not use so many internal methods and properties on train and wagon
 - help menu showing the controls
 - train should mark the tile it wants to go to when it cannot find path
   - either when you select the train, or it can create a red line to the taget